-- What makes Freedom Road different from the other socialist groups out there?
+- What makes Liberation Road different from the other socialist groups out there?

 - Can you explain what you mean by national oppression and white privilege?